ursa-mikail/aes_utility/readme.md

 Caveat: XTS weaknesses exists.
 XTS mode is susceptible to data manipulation and tampering.
 It is not suitable for message encryption—use it primarily for disk encryption.

+## AES-CBC-Hmac
+If you must use AES-CBC, you must MAC ciphertext (and IV).
+Devise some sort of key-separation mechanism so you’re not using the same key for 2 different algorithms:

+encKey := HmacSha256(“encryption-cbc-hmac”, key)
+macKey := HmacSha256(“authentication-cbc-hmac”, key)
+iv := RandomBytes(16)
+ciphertext := AesCbc(plaintext, iv, encKey)
+tag := HmacSha256(iv + ciphertext, macKey)
+For decryption you need a secure compare function.
+If one is not available to you, or you cannot guarantee it will run in constant time, a second HMAC call with a random per-comparison key will suffice.

+AES-CBC + HMAC-SHA256 (encrypt then MAC) is message-committing and therefore can be safely used with algorithms like OPAQUE.

+The Signal Protocol uses AES-CBC + HMAC-SHA2 for message encryption.

+## AES-CTR-Hmac
+If you must use AES-CTR, the same rules apply as for AES-CBC:

+encKey := HmacSha256(“encryption-ctr-hmac”, key)
+macKey := HmacSha256(“authentication-ctr-hmac”, key)
+nonce := RandomBytes(16)
+ciphertext := AesCtr(plaintext, nonce, encKey)
+tag := HmacSha256(nonce + ciphertext, macKey)
+For decryption you need a secure compare function.

+AES-CTR + HMAC-SHA256 (encrypt then MAC) is message-committing and therefore can be safely used with algorithms like OPAQUE.